mailpile/python-passcrow/docs/PROTOCOL.md

 ### Setup

    * The app requests permission to allow password resets/recovery
-      1. The user provides e-mail addresses and/or cell phone numbers
+      1. The user provides e-mail addresses, cell phone numbers or other verifiable identifiers (credit card no, PayPal account, Twitter handle ...).
       2. The user chooses a reset policy (require all, accept any, N of M)

 ### Recovery

    1. The user triggers a "password reset"
-      * The user is informed that codes have been sent via e-mail and/or SMS
+      * The user is informed that codes have been sent via e-mail, SMS, ...
+      * Or, the user is asked to visit a website and verify their identity
    2. The user inputs all recieved codes into the app
    3. The user chooses a new password